MchainNetwork/cosmos-awesome/README.md

 - [Teritori](https://teritori.com/) - The super dApp for unstoppable organizations, enabling resilient and transparent communication and interaction for organizations.

+### Decentralized Data Markets

+- [cheqd](https://cheqd.io/) - Infrastructure for trusted data markets, enabling the exchange and monetization of verifiable, portable, and privacy-preserving data. cheqd is built on a public permissionless network utilizing Self-Sovereign Identity (SSI) and blockchain technologies, offering payment rails, decentralized identity, and governance structures for trusted data.
+It supports interoperability with an enterprise SDK and features like zero-knowledge proof credentials for enhanced privacy.

 ### Decentralized Exchanges

 - [Astroport](https://astroport.fi/) - A 24/7 marketplace where liquidity providers and traders meet, offering programmable liquidity through smart contracts, integration with other dApps, and earning opportunities for LPs via fees and ASTRO tokens.